 In our experience, to be successful on this level of programme you will need an appropriate functional level in English and maths to be able to fulfil the coursework requirements.
 We welcome applications from those who have one or more of the following:

-- five GCSEs at grades 9-4 (A*-C) (must include English, maths and science)
+- five GCSEs at grades 9-4; you must gain a minimum of a 5 in English, maths and science.

 - a BTEC Level 2 certificate or equivalent graded merit or above in a related subject

 This course is currently only for 16 to 18-year-olds.

 Assessment will be through written and practical examinations, employer projects, group work, presentations and analysis.